 - Setting up Alerting using Prometheus for application issues.

-- Documentation of Design, workflows, and Code.
+- Documentation of Design, workflows, Code, and Standard Operating Procedures (SOP).

 We will use the open-source pet-clinic spring boot java application for this POC.

 If you want more projects like this to learn DevOps, you can check out the list of real-world DevOps projects